Tee It Forward

 between 5000 and 5200, the recommended yardage range for my driving

-is a slightly more exhaustive test that the brief sanity test based on
+is a slightly more exhaustive test than the brief sanity test based on

 my own yardages.
-I initially suspected the two recommendations would
+I initially suspected this recommendation and the USGA/PGA chart would

 not be far apart,